nteya/myzeroharm-safety-app/README.md

 ## How It Works
 Users can report hazards and safety issues directly in the app, complete task safety checklists, participate in team safety assessments, and share safety-related updates.
 Admin users can manage assessments, campaigns, and reporting statistics through the admin tools section.
+## Why I Built This
+I work in the mining environment as a SHE Rep, and outside of work I spend my time building software projects.
+While working on site, I noticed the need for a safety app that could improve how employees and management communicate about hazards, risks, and safety concerns.

+Although there was already a reporting system in place, it mainly focused on reporting issues to management.
+That meant other employees were often unable to see, learn from, or respond to the safety issues being reported around them.

+I wanted to build an app that would allow both employees and management to interact around safety and health in a more structured, practical, and educational way.
+My goal was to create a platform where reporting does not only notify management, but also helps build awareness, learning, and shared responsibility across the workforce.

+I presented the idea to SKP management, and the response was positive because the app has the potential to educate employees more effectively about workplace risks and improve overall safety culture.

+I built MyZeroHarm because I enjoy challenging myself technically, and I also want to contribute meaningfully to the environments I work in.
+I like being part of solutions that help improve systems, people, and everyday work.
 ## Status
 This project is actively being improved and expanded.